8 Things You Should Know Before Leasing A New Car

 1. Leasing Is Paying For What You Use

-Let’s imagine that a particular car costs $30,000 new and that it has an estimated value of $21,000 after three years of use.
-The amount of depreciation incurred is $9,000.
-Divide this amount by the number of months in the lease (in this case, 36 months) and you get your monthly lease payment: $250.
+Say a car costs $50,000 new and is expected to be worth $32,000 after three years of use.
+That’s $18,000 in depreciation.
+Divide that amount by the length of the lease (in this case, 36 months) and you get a monthly cost of $500.

-Now, there are also finance charges and taxes to include, but in essence, leasing is paying for the depreciation that occurs over time from your use of the vehicle.
-At the end of the lease, simply return the car or buy it outright by paying the remaining value of the car (in our example, $21,000).
+Finance charges and taxes get added on top, but in essence, leasing is paying for the depreciation that occurs over time from your use of the vehicle.
+At the end of the lease, you return the car or buy it outright for its remaining value (in our example, $32,000).

 2. Some Cars Lease Better Than Others

-Cars of the same price and type can cost vastly different amounts of money to lease.
+Two cars with the same sticker price can cost wildly different amounts to lease.

-• Residual value: The car's estimated value at the end of the lease, as set by the leasing company (usually the finance arm of an automaker).
+• Residual value: The car's estimated value at lease-end, as set by the leasing company (usually the finance arm of an automaker).

-• Money factor: The interest rate—but expressed in a different way.
+• Money factor: The interest rate, expressed differently.

-• Incentives: If available, these lower the total cost of the lease.
+• Incentives: When available, these lower the total cost of the lease.

 3. Leases Can Be Negotiated